Chuck Barris: CIA career claims

 In 1984, Barris wrote an autobiography, Confessions of a Dangerous Mind.
-In the book he states that he worked for the Central Intelligence Agency (CIA) as an assassin in the 1960s and the 1970s in Southeast Asia, Latin America and the Middle East.
+In the book he states that he worked for the Central Intelligence Agency (CIA) as an assassin in the 1960s and the 1970s in Southeast Asia, Latin America, and the Middle East.
 A 2002 feature film version, directed by George Clooney and starring Sam Rockwell, depicts Barris killing 33 people.
 Barris wrote a sequel to Confessions of a Dangerous Mind in 2004 called Bad Grass Never Dies.

 The CIA denied Barris ever worked for them in any capacity.
-After the release of the movie, CIA spokesman Paul Nowack said Barris' assertions that he worked for the spy agency “[are] ridiculous.
+After the release of the movie, CIA spokesman Paul Nowack said Barris' assertions that he worked for the spy agency "[are] ridiculous.
 It's absolutely not true".

 In an interview on NBC's Today Show in 1984, Barris admitted to having made the story up.
 "No, I was never a CIA hit man.
 I never did those things.
 I once applied for the CIA, and while I was going through the process I got a job and went on television.
 But I had always wondered what would have happened if I had done both."
 In an interview in 2010 with the Television Academy Foundation, he was asked if he had ever disclosed the truth to anyone, including his wife.
 "No, never," Barris said.
 "I'll never say, one way or the other".

 Personal life and death

 Barris' first wife was Lyn Levy, the niece of one of the founders of CBS.
 Their marriage lasted from 1957 to 1976, ending in divorce.
 Together they had a daughter, Della, who frequently appeared on The Gong Show, usually introducing her father.
 Della died of an alcohol and cocaine overdose in 1998 at the age of 36.
 At the time of her death, she was HIV positive.
-In 1980, Barris married Robin Altman, 23 years his junior.
-That marriage also ended in divorce, in 1999.
+In 1980, Barris married Robin Altman.
+They divorced in 1999.
 The following year, he married Mary Clagett.

 Barris was diagnosed with lung cancer in the 1990s.
 After undergoing surgery to remove part of his lung, he contracted an infection and spent a month in intensive care.

 Barris died on March 21, 2017, of natural causes at the age of 87 at his home in Palisades, New York, where he lived with Clagett.